Plan virtual machines

 Role security, web, messaging A portion of the name can specify what role the machine supports within the organization.

-Let's consider how to name the first development web server for your company that's hosted in the US South Central location.
+Let's consider how to name the first development web server for your company, hosted in the US South Central location.
 In this scenario, you might use the machine name devusc-webvm01. dev stands for development and usc identifies the location. web indicates the machine as a web server, and the suffix 01 shows the machine is the first in the configuration.

 Virtual machine location